phagenlocher/mochi/README.md

 ### General Info

-**mochi**, a retired student project, is a tiny LTL model checker for a concurrent programming language.
+**mochi**, a retired student project, is a tiny LTL model checker for a simplified, concurrent programming language.
+It generates a Büchi automaton from the negation normal form of an LTL formula and a Kripke structure from the program, taking into account every possible order of process execution.
+It verifies the formula by intersecting the automaton with the structure and searching for infinite loops with DFS.

+This implementation is *highly* inefficient.

 ### How to use